otavioschwanck/neovim_ruby/README.md

 - Search About projectile-rails
 - Search About robe
 - Search About rspec-mode
-- Start Use Rbenv (better with emacs) and start rbenv plugin for emacs
+- Start using Rbenv (better with emacs) and start rbenv plugin for emacs
 - Search About editing plugins like expand-region

 ## About